 Australian Group on Antimicrobial Resistance

 The Australian Group on Antimicrobial Resistance (AGAR) is a collaboration of clinicians and scientists from key microbiology laboratories around Australia that conduct targeted surveillance of selected pathogens and collect demographic, treatment and outcome data, and data on antimicrobial resistance rates.
 AGAR is an important component of the Antimicrobial Use and Resistance Surveillance System (AURA).

-The Commission funds the Australian Society for Antimicrobials, to coordinate AGAR and to analyse and report on the data submitted by participating laboratories.
+As part of AURA, the Australian Society for Antimicrobials is funded to coordinate AGAR to collect, analyse and report on the data submitted by participating laboratories.